Restructuring and insolvency in the United States: overview

 Forms of security

 Security over real property can take the form of a mortgage or a deed of trust.
 Mortgages are more common than deeds of trust.
-Mortgages give the lender (mortgagee) the right to pursue a judicial foreclosure of the property in the event the borrower defaults on the loan.
-In states that permit deeds of trust, foreclosure can be conducted by a sale without judicial involvement.
+Mortgages give the lender/mortgagee the right to foreclose on the property if the borrower/mortgagor defaults on the loan.
+Foreclosure usually involves judicial action, but non-judicial foreclosure is common in states that permit deeds of trust.
+Certain states also permit non-judicial foreclosure in connection with a mortgage.

 Generally, a valid mortgage or deed of trust must include: